AngelQuach/Kpop-Song-Guessing-Game/docs/project-proposal.md

   Players can earn badges based on quiz participation, rankings, and creative contributions.

+## Play Modes & Quiz Categorization
+### Overview
+To enhance user experience and provide diverse engagement opportunities, quizzes will be categorized into **Solo** and **Competitive** modes.

+Players can choose how they want to interact with quizzes, whether individually or with others in real-time.

+### Solo Mode
+- **Challenge Yourself:**
+  Players attempt quizzes on their own, tracking their progress and improving over time.
+- **Solo Leaderboard:**
+  Rankings will be separate from competitive play, allowing users to focus on personal achievements.

+### Competitive Mode (Multiplayer)
+Competitive mode is designed for users who want to challenge others and engage in real-time quiz battles.
+It has three subcategories:

+#### **1. Local Mode**
+- Users play with friends or peers in a shared environment.
+- Similar to Kahoot-style gameplay, where players participate in a session together.
+- Ideal for classrooms, group events, or social gatherings.

+#### **2. Online Mode**
+- Players are matched with others who wish to play the same quiz.
+- The system pairs users into live sessions.
+- Encourages interaction and competitive spirit among global users.

+#### **3. Random Mode**
+- Users who opt for this mode will be assigned to a quiz that needs additional participants.
+- Helps ensure that multiplayer quizzes are always active and not waiting indefinitely for players.
+- Creates an element of surprise and variation.

 ## User Flow
 ### Without Logging In
 - Users can view the front page.